SJaffa/shell-novice-videos/_episodes/01-intro.md

 With the proper commands, the shell can repeat tasks with or without some modification as many times as we want.
 Using the shell, the task in the literature example can be accomplished in seconds.

+## Motivation

+**SHOW** motivation slides

-#### Why do we teach Unix shell to researchers?
+Why do we teach Unix shell to researchers?

-After all, anyone who wants to rename several thousand data files can easily do so interactively with a modern programming language like Python, and also do your data analysis and visualisation at the same time.
-So why do we still teach the shell?
+After all, anyone who wants to rename several thousand data files can do so with any modern programming language like Python, and also do your data analysis and visualisation at the same time.
+So why do we need to learn an extra tool instead of using one language for everything?

-Firstly, because it's an easy way to introduce some fundamental ideas about how to use computers.
+Firstly, we teach the shell because it's an easy way to introduce some fundamental ideas about computer programming.
-As we learn how to use the Unix shell, we we will cover many fundamental concepts in good programming, such as getting the computer to repeat things, saving analysis workflows for later re-use, and making your code easy to understand for other people as well as yourself in the future.
+As we learn how to use the Unix shell, we we will cover many fundamental concepts in programming, such as getting the computer to repeat things, savingresearch workflows so you can repeat tasks later, and making your code easy to understand for your future self and anyone you share it with, by using comments nad sensible names for things..

 The second answer is, "Because so much else depends on it."
-Installing research software, configuring your default editor, and controlling remote machines frequently assume a basic familiarity with the shell, and with related ideas like standard input and output.
+Installing research software, configuring your default editor, and controlling remote machines frequently assume a basic familiarity with the shell, and with related ideas like standard input and output. (**SHOW** [tensorflow installation instructions](https://www.tensorflow.org/install/pip#linux))
 Beacuse the shell has been around for so long, many tools also use its terminology (for example, the `%ls` and `%cd` magic commands in IPython) and conventions (e.g. why it's a bad idea to put spaces or * in filenames).

 The third answer is, "Because it allows you to access many domain-specific tools and computing resources that researchers cannot access otherwise."
 Familiarity with the shell is very useful for remote accessing machines, using high-performance computing infrastructure, and running new specialist tools in many disciplines.
+When computing power is important, creating a graphical interface and processing mouse clicks is a waste of resources.
+A command line interface can run on a very old slow desktop computer, a tiny raspberry pi, or an expensive high performance system without slowing you down.
 We do not teach HPC or domain-specific skills here but you might have been refered to this course if you are learning how to use UCL's High Performance Computers.

-Finally, the shell is incredibly extendable and configurable so you can add all sorts of customisations and shortcuts (show `tmux` with weather, stats, code) to make it work faster or better for your particular project, display useful information about you code, computer or the weather, and make it look like you are a cool hacker in the movies (show [hollywood](https://itsfoss.com/hollywood-hacker-screen/).)
+Finally, the shell is incredibly extendable and configurable so you can add all sorts of customisations and shortcuts (**SHOW** `tmux` with weather, stats, code) to make it work faster or better for your particular project, display useful information about you code, computer or the weather, and make it look like you are a cool hacker in the movies. (**SHOW** [hollywood](https://itsfoss.com/hollywood-hacker-screen/))

+**SHOW** back to slides

 Some disadvatages of using a command-line interface are that it can be hard to get started using the shell in your everyday work because you need to spend time learning the commands.
 Many commands have names that are not obvious, so you can't easily guess what `ls` or `cat` do.